-Runion’s first season back in Baton Rouge proved to be another strong campaign for the Tigers as they earned a spot in the 30-team field at the NCAA Division I Men’s Golf Championships for the third time in four seasons and 34th time in program history.
-LSU tied for 23rd place at the NCAA Championship held at Atlanta’s Capital City Club to highlight a season that also saw the Tigers claim team titles in back-to-back tournaments at the Shoal Creek Intercollegiate and David Toms Intercollegiate in the fall.
+Runion’s first season back in Baton Rouge proved to be another strong campaign for the Tigers as they again qualified for the 2013 NCAA Championships.
+LSU tied for 23rd place at the NCAA Championship held at Atlanta’s Capital City Club to highlight a season that also saw the squad claim team titles in back-to-back events at the Shoal Creek Intercollegiate and David Toms Intercollegiate in the fall season of 2012.

-The Tigers were also rewarded for their outstanding performance on the course, led by sophomore Curtis Thompson’s breakthrough sophomore season as an Honorable Mention All-American and First-Team All-SEC performer for the first time in his career.
+The Tigers have also been rewarded for their outstanding performance on the course, led by Curtis Thompson’s breakthrough sophomore season in 2012-13 as an Honorable Mention All-American and First-Team All-SEC performer for the first time in his career.
 Junior Andrew Presley was also named a Second-Team All-SEC performer for the second-straight season.

-Runion has returned to his alma mater following a 2011-12 season in which he led Nova Southeastern to the NCAA Division II title with a dominating 5-0 win over Chico State University in the national championship match held on May 19, 2012, at Cardinal Club Golf Course in Simpsonville, Ky.
+Runion has returned to his alma mater following a 2011-12 season in which he led Nova Southeastern to the NCAA Division II title with a dominating 5-0 win over Chico State University in the title match held on May 19, 2012, at Cardinal Club Golf Course in Simpsonville, Kentucky.

 Their run to the national championship highlighted a historic season for the Nova Southeastern Sharks as they also won the Sunshine State Conference championship during the 2012 spring season.
 Runion was recognized as the recipient of the Dave Williams Award as the NCAA Division II National Coach of the Year, as well as earning Sunshine State Conference Coach of the Year and Eaton Golf Pride South Region Coach of the Year awards for the 2011-12 season.